silviogn/ifood-data-ml-engineer-test/README.md

 The second one is to create a Rest API documented with Swagger that serves a ML model predictions.

 Languages, frameworks, platforms are not a constraint, but your solution must be inside a docker image, docker compose, script or notebook ready to be run.
 Training a model or serving the Rest API/Swagger structure should be as simple as running a script or something similar.
 You should also provide a README file on how to execute the training job, and how to request the API or Swagger.

+## AWS infrastructure

+The last skill a ML Engineer must have is cloud proficiency.
+For iFood, AWS is our cloud of choice.

+For this exercise, we would like for you to propose an AWS architecture to serve the solution for the previous exercise (the ML Rest API).
+A single page describing the resources needed is sufficient, although you are free to provide code if you like it.
+Please have in mind that this structure must be reliable, scalable and as cheap as possible without compromising the other two requisites.